markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![Grid HTML](./assets/lesson-4/3500-grid-html.png)

-The design team wouldn't be thrilled with this look, but we can use our new CSS grid skills to convert this unreadable list into a pretty chart.
+The design team wouldn't be thrilled with this look, but we can use our new CSS Grid skills to convert this unreadable list into a pretty chart.
 Let's get started!

 ### Build the CSS Grid